whiteprints/whiteprints/.github/PULL_REQUEST_TEMPLATE.md

     </ul>
 </details>

+## Contributor License Agreement

-## By making a contribution to this project, I (the contributor) hereby certify that
+By making a contribution to this project, I (the contributor) hereby certify that
     - The contributor represents and warrants, on behalf of their employer or other principal if they are acting within the scope of their employment or otherwise as the agent of a legal entity, that they have the right and authority to make their contribution under these terms.
     - The contribution was created in whole or in part by me and I have the right to submit it under the license of the file(s) modified or created; **or**
     - the contribution is based upon previous work that, to the best of my knowledge, is covered under an appropriate open source license and I have the right under that license to submit that work with modifications, whether created in whole or in part by me, under the license of the file(s) modified or created.